itcon-pty-au/typingmind-cloud-backup/README.md

     ]
 }
 ``
-Update AWS Account ID, IAM username and AWS bucket name
+Update AWS Account ID, IAM username and AWS bucket name in the policy with your specific values.

 5. Open Bucket > Permissions > CORS
 ``